-Globalization Support in URLs and URL parameters.
-For information about how Web Clipping determines the character set of clipped content, see Section 32.5, "Current Limitations of Web Clipping".
+Web Clipping provides globalization support in URLs and URL parameters.
+For information about how Web Clipping determines the character set of clipped content, see Section 36.5, "Current Limitations of Web Clipping."

 Web Clipping definitions are stored persistently in a repository.
-By default, in Oracle JDeveloper, the Web Clipping producer is configured to use Oracle Metadata Services (MDS), which is file-based, as a repository.
-You can alternatively select to use a database schema for your Web Clipping repository.
-For information about configuring a Web Clipping repository, see Section E.3.1, "Web Clipping Repository Configuration."
+By default, in JDeveloper, the Web Clipping producer is configured to use the file-based Oracle Metadata Service (MDS) as a repository.
+If you prefer, you can use a database schema for your Web Clipping repository.
+For information about configuring a Web Clipping repository, see Section F.3.1, "Web Clipping Repository Configuration."

-WLS_Portletsmanaged server in the default domain in a full Oracle Fusion Middleware installation.
-Therefore, for your application, you can choose to register this producer from the
+WLS_Portlets managed server in the default domain in a full Oracle Fusion Middleware installation

-In Oracle JDeveloper, after you start Integrated WLS, you can register the Web Clipping producer by using the Register Oracle PDK-Java Portlet Producer wizard.
-When this producer is registered, portlets become available either in the Application Resources panel or the Resource Palette.
-From here, you can drag portlets onto your
+When the producer is registered, portlets become available either in the Application Resources panel or the Resource Palette.

 ShowDetailFrame component, then drag the portlet on top of that component instead of

 af:form.
 In the Structure pane, the Web Clipping portlet must display under the

 ShowDetailFrame component.
 In the Page Editor, the portlet must display inside the